University of Houston-Victoria

 The University of Houston-Victoria was founded in 1973 as the University of Houston Victoria Center.
 Ten years later, a bill was passed by the Texas Legislature to allow the center to become UHV with permanent status as a degree-granting university offering junior-, senior- and graduate-level courses.
 Legislation signed into law in 2009 allowed UHV to admit its first freshmen and sophomores in fall 2010.

-Under the leadership of President Vic Morgan, UHV offers undergraduate and graduate degrees in three schools: Arts & Sciences, Business Administration, and Education, Health Professions & Human Development.
-Programs are offered both online and face to face at the Victoria campus in addition to the UHV Katy Campus.
-UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College, Coastal Bend College, Houston Community College and many other community colleges.
+Under the leadership of President Bob Glenn, UHV offers undergraduate and graduate degrees in four colleges: Business, Education & Health Professions, Liberal Arts & Social Sciences, and Natural & Applied Science.
+Programs are offered both online and face to face at the Victoria campus in addition to UHV Katy.
+UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College, Coastal Bend College, Houston Community College, Lone Star College and others.

-Freshman applicants who graduate from a U.S. high school or earn a GED certificate must meet two of the three following requirements to be eligible for regular admission: They must rank in the top 50 percent of their graduating senior class; their overall high school grade-point average must be at least 2.0 on a 4.0 scale under the “recommended” or “advanced” high school program; and they must have a minimum score of 18 on the Enhanced American College Test or a minimum score of 860 on the Scholastic Assessment Test.
+Freshman applicants who graduate from a U.S. high school or earn a GED certificate must meet two of the three following requirements to be eligible for regular admission: They must rank in the top 50 percent of their graduating senior class; their overall high school grade-point average must be at least 2.0 on a 4.0 scale; and they must have a minimum score of 18 on the Enhanced American College Test or a minimum score of 940 on the New Scholastic Assessment Test.
 UHV also offers a test-optional admissions standard for students who graduate in the top 60 percent of their high school class and have a minimum GPA of 2.5.
 Applicants are automatically admitted if they graduated in the top 10 percent of their class.
 Undergraduate students who are transfer students (with 12 or more semester credit hours of college courses) can be admitted if they have earned at least a 2.0 GPA in all nonremedial, college-level coursework from an accredited institution and submit the appropriate paperwork.